Richard-Burd/Richard-Burd.github.io/_portfolio/executive.md

 ---

 # Conceptual Modeling
-Below is an example of a conceptual model.&nbsp;  Conceptual models have been popular in academia for half a century and are now being used in the business world as well.&nbsp;  They illustrate the relationships between variables in a complex system without necessarily quantifying any of those variables, and often serve as a stepping stone to building [financial models](https://en.wikipedia.org/wiki/Financial_modeling){:target="_blank"} and other business intelligence tools.&nbsp;  Conceptual models clarify tradeoffs between competing priorities of engineers, sales representatives, and business developers so that stakeholders gain a 'satellite view' of the situation.
+Below is an example of a conceptual model.&nbsp;  Conceptual models have been popular in academia for half a century and are now being used in the business world as well.&nbsp;  They illustrate the relationships between variables in a complex system without necessarily quantifying any of those variables, and often serve as a stepping stone to building [financial models](https://en.wikipedia.org/wiki/Financial_modeling){:target="_blank"} and other business intelligence tools.&nbsp;  Conceptual models clarify trade-offs between competing priorities of engineers, sales representatives, and business developers so that stakeholders gain a 'satellite view' of the situation.

 [
 ![a conceptual model of the DoD tactics problem](https://i.imgur.com/nz6OLod.jpg)